 - craft items and hallowe’en dollar store items (beads, buttons, googly eyes, chopped up straws, craft foam pieces etc.)

 - food colouring

-To start, the hooligans dropped the items into the hands and we worked them down into the fingers of the gloves.
+To start, the hooligans dropped the items into the gloves and we worked them down into the fingertips.

 Then we placed the gloves on a cookie sheet and popped the whole thing into the freezer.